I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: Methodology

-Concerning the conversation-level analyses, we define two separate measures per each proxy of anti-social behavior.
-For each proxy (i.e. toxicity, harassment, and violence), we compute two measures.
-The first measure maps the percentage of messages that exceed the 0.5 threshold which identifies whether a message is anti-social or not.
-The second measure quantifies the average score of the anti-social behavior dimensions.
-Both are computed for: the entire conversation, the messages of the guard and the messages of the prisoner.\footnote{In other words, taking toxicity as the example, in a conversation, we compute i) the total percentage of toxic messages, as well as ii) in the guards' and iii) prisoner's messages.
-Additionally, we calculate the average toxicity score for iv) the entire conversation and again for v) the guard's and vi) the prisoner's turns.}

-The rationale is to evaluate robustness of results, ensuring that findings are not the byproduct of a subjective choice in the definition of the conversation-level measure.
+Concerning the conversation-level analyses, we define two measures per each proxy (toxicity, harassment, and violence) of anti-social behavior.
+The first maps the percentage of messages classified as anti-social,\footnote{Consistently with \citet{inan2023llama} we use a 0.5 classification threshold.} while the second represents the average score of the anti-social behavior dimensions.
+Both are computed for the entire conversation, the messages of the guard, and the messages of the prisoner.\footnote{Taking toxicity as the example, in a conversation, we compute i) the total percentage of toxic messages, as well as ii) in the guards' and iii) prisoner's messages.
+Additionally, we compute the average toxicity score for iv) the entire conversation, for v) the guard's and vi) the prisoner's turns.} The rationale is to evaluate robustness of results, ensuring that findings are not the byproduct of a subjective choice in the definition of the conversation-level measure, as well as whether anti-social behavior is dependent upon a specific agent in the simulated scenarios.